LGD-P/Hash-Checker/readme.md

     <img src="img/logo-hash-checker.png" width="400">
 </p>

-# Hash-Checker
+- This is a command-line interface (CLI) tool designed to check the integrity of files and generate hashes.

-This is a command-line interface (CLI) tool designed to check the integrity of files and generate hashes.
+- It also allows you to scan hashes using the VirusTotal API and get report back.
-It also allows you to scan hashes using the VirusTotal API.
+- Finaly you can check about duplicate file from a hash file or just investigating a specific directory.

 ## What is a hash, and what is it for? :